Gutter Guard Installation vs Regular Cleaning: Long-Term Cost Analysis for Everett Homeowners

 Maintenance Burden and Safety

-Once installed, quality gutter guards reduce cleaning frequency by 70 to 90 percent.
-For most homeowners, that means an annual visual check instead of multiple full-service cleanings.
+Once installed, quality gutter guards significantly reduce cleaning frequency.
+For most homeowners, that means an annual visual check instead of multiple full-service cleanings each year.

 Safety matters here too.
 Everett's two-story craftsmans, split-levels on hillside lots, and homes with steep roof pitches make ladder work genuinely risky.
-Modern professional cleaning crews mitigate this with high-reach vacuum systems and carbon fiber poles that reach up to 40 feet from the ground — a meaningful improvement over old-school ladder-and-scoop methods.
+Modern professional cleaning crews mitigate this with high-reach vacuum systems and extended-reach equipment that allow work from the ground — a meaningful improvement over old-school ladder-and-scoop methods.
 Still, fewer ladder climbs over a 20-year horizon is a real benefit of guard installation.

 Damage Detection: The Underrated Value of Regular Service